• Mumbai, India

 How common is Autism?

-Recent estimates from the Centers for Disease Control and Prevention (CDC) reveal that approximately 1 in 36 children have been diagnosed with autism spectrum disorder (ASD).
+Recent estimates from the Centers for Disease Control and Prevention (CDC) reveal that approximately 1 in 36 children has been diagnosed with autism spectrum disorder (ASD).

 Autism impacts children across various racial, ethnic, and socioeconomic backgrounds, with boys being approximately four times more likely to be affected than girls.